By Ed Staskus

-“He needs to be committed,” my wife has said to me on several occasions, usually right after we have visited him and are out of earshot.
+“He needs to be committed,” Vera has said to Frank on several occasions, usually right after they have visited him and are out of earshot.

 It was a literal fig leaf.